-One area where Data Scientists specialise is machine learning, which leads to the common misconception that machines learn.
+One area where data scientists specialise is machine learning, which leads to the common misconception that machines learn.
 Machine learning is similar to computational statistics, which uses statistics to make predictions using computers and algorithms.
-If an algorithm is viewed as a decision-making tool and it is provided with the right answers in advance, then it can predict answers for new observations.
-Rather than being a machine that learns, it’s a machine that has been programmed and supervised by a Data Scientist to deliver the desired response.

 Storytelling through data

-Data Scientists are more likely to be employed on staff, or in specialist teams, rather than operating as a business consultant.
+Data scientists are more likely to be employed on staff, or in specialist teams, rather than as a business consultant.

 Data scientist vs data analyst skills

 |Computer science and coding||✔||✔|